aziascreations/PB-GameFramework/readme.md

 The Game can hang a tiny bit and crash when shutting it down.<br>
 It is probably related to the main loop, but I'm not sure why it happens yet, probably a race condition.

+The x86 version of the game look "stuttery"...

 ## Licenses